weboshi/practicestuff/README.md

-Still need to add hover effects to the UI buttons.
+Still need to add hover effects to the UI buttons, mobile responsiveness for currency table.